madhuneal/lyrist/README.md

 ## Issues and Feedback

 I'd love any feedback you have.
-Please report bugs and give suggestions or comments using the [Issues][] tab above.
+Use the [Issues][] tab to report bugs and give suggestions.

 [LyricWiki]: http://lyrics.wikia.com/Lyrics_Wiki
 [TotalTerminal]: http://totalterminal.binaryage.com/